-When you unzip an invisible zip you will notice that each side of the zip “rolls” to the side.
-With an iron and on a warm, but not hot setting, iron the zip so that each side lies very flat.
+Prepare the zipper.
+Unzip the zipper and you will notice that the zip “rolls” to the side.
+Take your iron and, on a warm but not hot setting, iron the zip so that each rolled side lies very flat.

 TIP: Place a pin lining up the bottom edges first and then work you way upwards.
 This will ensure that you don’t stretch the fabric down as you are pinning, leaving you with an uneven bottom edge!

 This is how the right side of the dress will look.
 If your stitches in step 10 were close enough to the zipper stitches you shouldn’t be able to see where the zipper ends on the right side.
 If the stitches weren’t close enough you will notice a bulge on the right side.
 Practice makes